-Dr. Laura Bryan is the inaugural T.G.
-Lewis Faculty Scholar in Organizational Behavior, an endowed position in the Lewis Honors College of the University of Kentucky.
+Laura Bryan is the Acting Dean of the Lewis Honors College.
+She is also the inaugural T.G.
+Lewis Faculty Scholar in Organizational Behavior, an endowed position in the Lewis Honors College.
 Previously, she served as the Vice President for Academic Affairs and Dean of the University for Transylvania University, a nationally ranked private liberal arts institution in Lexington, Kentucky.
 She has thirty years of higher education experience with over 20 years in academic leadership positions.
 She is a U.S. Fulbright Scholar and a fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Industrial-Organizational Psychology (SIOP).
 Bryan earned her B.S., M.A., and Ph.D. from The Ohio State University.

 Ask Me About...